P-Dean/adaptive-scheduler/Input-Data/README-InputData.md

 ## Input-Data directory
-The contents of this directory will be sared among nodemanagers as required data for executor tasks if an underlying filesystem has not been set and the component added.
+The contents of this directory will be shared among nodemanagers if the dir contains required data for executor tasks and an underlying filesystem has not been set with a component added.